Clubs & Organizations

 Get Active, Stay Active

-There are more than 80 active clubs and organizations at the University, where you can bust a move with the Urban Dance Crew, prove your toughness on the men’s and women’s rugby clubs, or verbally – and politely – spar with the Debate Society.
+There are more than 80 active clubs and organizations at the University, where you can bust a move with the Urban Dance Crew, prove your toughness on the men’s and women’s rugby clubs, or verbally – and politely – spar with the Speech and Debate Team.

 Different types of student activities on campus include: